North Island saddleback

 The North Island saddleback (Philesturnus rufusater) is a forest-dwelling passerine bird species endemic to the North Island of New Zealand.
 It was once considered conspecific with the South Island saddleback.
-The IUCN lists the species as Near Threatened, while it is listed as a "recovering" species in the New Zealand Threat Classification System.
+The IUCN lists the species as Near Threatened, while it is listed as a "relict" species in the New Zealand Threat Classification System.
 Saddlebacks are known in Māori as tīeke.

 Taxonomy and systematics

 René Lesson first described the species in 1828 from a specimen collected in the Bay of Islands four years earlier, using the binomial name Icterus rufusater.
 The specific name rufusater refers to the saddleback's plumage – a combination of the Latin words rufus 'reddish-brown', and ater 'black'.
 Their placement in the genus Icterus has since been revised, and the two saddleback species are now in their own genus, Philesturnus.
 The name of this genus, created by Isidore Geoffroy Saint-Hilaire in 1832, comes from a portmanteau of two genus names – Philemon (friarbirds) and Sturnus (starlings).

 Historically, there has been some uncertainty over the status of the North Island saddleback as its own species.
 North Island and South Island saddlebacks were formerly considered to be two subspecies of Philesturnus carunculatus, with the North Island subspecies being designated P. c. rufusater.
 Today they are generally considered to be separate species, with the North Island saddlebacks having the binomial Philesturnus rufusater.